GetSafariTours

 9. Hatari (Danger)

-You likely won't need to use this, but you might see it on signs.
+You likely won't need to say this, but you will see it on signs near rivers, electrical equipment, and animal enclosures.
+(For real safety advice, see our Tanzania safety guide.)

 10. Asante Sana (Thank you very much)

 Use this generously.
-Tipping is important, but verbal gratitude goes a long way, too.
+Tipping is the standard way to show appreciation in Tanzania, but a verbal "Asante sana" goes a long way too.
+The standard reply is "Karibu" (you're welcome).

 The "Lion King" Dictionary: Real Meanings